 John 1:12: [A]s many as received Him [Jesus Christ], to them He gave the right to become children of God, to those who believe in His name.

-Barnes Notes on the Whole Bible explains this verse, as follows:
+Barnes Notes on the Whole Bible explains this verse of scripture, as follows:

 To as many as received him – “To receive him,” here, means to “believe” on him.
 This is expressed at the end of the verse.